Christine Dwyer Hickey

 Christine Dwyer Hickey (born 1960) is an Irish novelist, short story writer and playwright.
+She has won several awards, including the Kerry Group Irish Novel of the Year and the Walter Scott Prize for Historical Fiction.
 Her writing was described by Madeleine Kingsley of the Jewish Chronicle as "depicting the parts of human nature that are oblique, suppressed and rarely voiced".

 Early life

-Christine Dwyer Hickey was born in Dublin in 1958.
-She is an only girl of four siblings.
-After her parents' marriage broke up, her father became the chief carer of a somewhat chaotic family life.
-When Hickey was ten years old, she went to Mount Sackville Boarding school.
+Christine Dwyer was born in Dublin in 1958, the only girl of four siblings.
+After her parents' marriage broke up, her father became the chief carer of a somewhat chaotic family.
+When Hickey was ten years old, she went to Mount Sackville boarding school.
 She described her years there as a time of stability and creativity.
-Her childhood has informed some of her work particularly Tatty, a story of a marriage breakup from the child’s point of view.
+Her childhood has informed some of her work particularly Tatty, a story of a marriage breakup from the child's point of view.
 It was described in a review published by Independent News & Media as a novel that is both "harrowing" and "immensely funny", one that "does not preach about the horrors of alcoholism [but] allows the reader to experience at first hand the confusion, hurt and despair the children of alcoholic parents suffer".

 As a child she spent much time with her father and often went to the races with him.
 She used this experience in her 1991 short story, Across the Excellent Grass which won the Powers Gold Short Story Competition at Listowel Writers’ Week.
 She won the same competition the following year with Bridie’s Wedding and was also a prize winner in The Observer/short story competition with Teatro La Fenice.